arp242/arp242.net/_posts/2017-12-26-shell-scripting-trap.markdown

   complex algorithms can be very painful – if not nigh-impossible – even when using the ksh/zsh/bash extensions.
-My ad-hoc HTML parsing in the example above was okay for a quick one-off script, but you really don't want to do things like that in a production-script that will continue to work.
+My ad-hoc HTML parsing in the example above was okay for a quick one-off script, but you really don't want to do things like that in a production-script.

 - It can be hard to write shell scripts that work well on all platforms.
   `/bin/sh` could be `dash` or `bash`, and will behave different.
 External tools